Last Updated on 08/03/2020 by FilipiKnow

 - My.SSS account.
 If you haven’t registered and created an account yet, please follow this step-by-step guide;

-- UMID-ATM Savings Account/Unionbank of the Philippines Savings Account or Quick Card/Local mailing address where you prefer to receive the loan proceeds.
+- UMID-ATM Savings Account/Unionbank of the Philippines Savings Account or Quick Card/Any Savings Account Enrolled with SSS/Local mailing address where you prefer to receive the loan proceeds.

 If you want to receive the loan proceeds in the form of a check via mail, make sure that your registered mailing address is updated.
 You can update your address by logging in to your My.SSS account either via your web browser or through the SSS mobile app.

-Otherwise, you can opt for electronic loan disbursement by enrolling your Unionbank of the Philippines (UBP) Savings Account (a link to online enrollment will be provided within the SSS member portal) or by first availing of UBP Quick Card at the following select SSS branches:
+Otherwise, you can opt for electronic loan disbursement by enrolling your Unionbank of the Philippines (UBP) Savings Account/any savings account accepted by SSS (a link to online enrollment will be provided within the SSS member portal) or by first availing of UBP Quick Card at the following select SSS branches:

-How to File SSS Salary Loan Application Online: 5 Steps.
+How to Apply for SSS Salary Loan Online: 6 Steps.

 Walk-in application is only applicable to other SSS loans like Calamity Loan Assistance Program (CLAP), Educational Assistance Loan Program (EALP), and Emergency Loan Assistance Program (ELAP).